What is a Swallowing Disorder?

 - muscular dystrophy

-Swallowing Disorders in Children
+Swallowing Disorder in Children

 Underlying causes of feeding and swallowing disorders in children include: